Increase Your Production by Handling Distractions

 Business policy examples:

-“If someone asks me to do their job, I will ask them for their pay.”
+“If someone asks me to do their job, ask them for their pay.”

 “Each summer, we will do the following program to keep our sales up, despite the vacations.”